 Monitor your accounts.

 While you should always monitor your account balance(s) on a regular basis, it’s especially important to check them during the holidays.
 Make sure all transactions listed were made by you or any authorized users on your account.
 Debit card alerts offer real-time email or text alerts, you can easily monitor your checking account activities and help stop the possible fraudulent use of your debit card.
 These customizable alerts let you monitor your checking activities and it’s free of charge.
+Learn how to set up alerts for your Alltru accounts.

 Be wary of advertisements.